 In our study, LW deposition was controlled mostly by channel morphology.
-We found significant correlations between LW deposited volume and initial channel width, channel gradient and SPI.
-Sub-reaches where LW was deposited were significantly less confined (mainly in sub-reaches with confinement index higher than 7), wider (mainly in sub-reaches wider than 15 m, in agreement with the conceptual model proposed by Seo and Nakamura, 2009), and gentler than sub-reaches with no LW deposits.
-According the multiple linear regression model, 67 % of the variance was explained by these variables.
-These results are contrasting with those found by Lucía et al. (2015), who did not find any statistically significant relationship with the controlling variables, although they observed that LW was more pronounced in the wider, gentle slope reaches, typically located in the lower river sections.
-However, in their case, LW deposition was severely affected by the presence of several bridges and the formation of new in-channel islands due to bed aggradation.
-In two streams in Germany, Lucía et al. (2018) observed significant correlations between LW deposition and slope (negative correlation), drainage area, stream power and confinement index.
-Our results partially agree with these observations.
+We found significant 686 correlations between LW deposited volume and initial channel width, channel gradient and SPI.
+Sub-reaches 687 where LW was deposited were significantly less confined (mainly in sub-reaches with confinement index higher 688 689 than 7), wider (LW deposit was enhanced in sub-reaches wider than 15 m), and gentler than sub-reaches with no LW deposits.
+According the multiple linear regression model, 67 % of the variance was explained by these 690 691 variables.
+These results are contrasting with those found by Lucía et al. (2015), who did not find any statistically 692 significant relationship with the controlling variables, although they observed that LW was more pronounced in the wider, milder slope reaches, typically located in the lower river sections (Lucía et al., 2015).
+However, in 693 their case, LW deposition was severely affected by the presence of several bridges and the formation of new in-694 channel islands due to bed aggradation.
+695